Ronon Dex

-Ronon Dex is a fictional character in the 2004 science fiction television series Stargate Atlantis.
-Played by Jason Momoa, he is from Sateda, a civilization which was at a technological level comparable to Earth in the mid-20th century before it was devastated by the Wraith alongside all other advanced civilizations in the Pegasus galaxy.
-When Ronon Dex and the Atlantis expedition first met in the season 2 episode "Runner", Ronon Dex had been a Runner for the past seven years.
-He joined the Atlantis Expedition shortly afterward, effectively replacing Aiden Ford on Sheppard's team after Ford had become addicted to a Wraith enzyme and had fled Atlantis.

-Jason Momoa, along with some of his fellow cast members, has said that they think of Ronon as the Atlantis version of Chewbacca.
-This joke is also carried through into the show, and Lt Col Sheppard occasionally refers to Ronon as "Chewy."
+Ronon Dex is a fictional character in the science fiction television series Stargate Atlantis, played by Jason Momoa.

 Role in Stargate Atlantis

 Ronon is a native of Sateda, a planet with an advanced level of technology.
 His grandfather suffered from Second Childhood, a condition with symptoms similar to Alzheimer's disease.
 Ronon became a member of the Satedan military and held the rank of Specialist.
 He was very close to a woman named Melena, whom Ronon considered "close enough" to a wife in "Sunday".
 Approximately seven years before Ronon's first contact with the Atlantis Expedition, the Wraith attacked Sateda.
 Ronon remained behind with Melena to fight the Wraith, but the Wraith defeated Satedan forces and Melena was killed before Ronon's eyes in an explosion.
 Ronon was later captured by the Wraith.
 When the Wraith discovered that he was much stronger and more resilient than the normal human on Sateda (or any other human civilisation in Pegasus), they turned him into a Runner, implanting a tracking device in his upper back and setting him loose to be constantly hunted. (for sports, training etc. as Ronon said later to Teyla).